 The authors argue that it isn’t really possible for a firm to be sustainable.
 We are a long way from that given firms do use up resources.
 Instead, they prefer the more cautious term, responsible.

 Their basic idea is that firms should be producing, and consumers buying, less short-term rubbish.
 Clothes that will fall apart have a big ecological footprint.
 Better make something higher quality that will last.
 This does make a lot of sense — certainly for those of us lucky enough not to have to worry too much about investing in higher-quality clothes.
 (I am relieved to say that me and fashion, fast or otherwise, have always been strangers).

 “Responsible” seems to us the apt, more modest, word to use while we walk the path that, we hope, leads us to a place where business takes no more from nature than what it can replace.Chouinard and Stanley (2013) page 15

 We need to make less, and whatever we make should be of high quality and long-lasting to better offset its social and environmental price.Chouinard and Stanley (2013) page 23

 Transparency And The Responsible Company

 A problem consumers have is that they don’t often know what companies are responsible.
 Perhaps more surprisingly, managers sometimes aren’t clear themselves.
 The authors note how they had a challenge being certain that their good intentions were actually happening in remote factories in their supply chain.
 One thing that is useful is industry groups that conduct certifications.
 These groups can develop a shared methodology and investigate what is happening in supply chains.
 The stamp of approval from an industry group helps both the manager and the consumer.
-The manager can be more confident they are doing the right thing and the consumers sees something beyond the corporate press releases.
+The manager can be more confident that they are doing the right thing, and the consumers can see that there is something happening beyond the corporate press releases.